-Waubonsee's Creative Writing Club meets once a week (Wednesdays at 12:30 p.m. in the Student Life Office) to share and participate in workshop writing, organize literary field trips and other events, and publish Waubonsee's literary magazine, Horizons.
-Creative writers in all genres - from poetry, fiction, non-fiction, drama, lyrics and all other types of writing - are welcome to join.
+Waubonsee's Creative Writing Club meets once a week (Wednesdays from 12:30 p.m. - 1:30 p.m. in the Student Life office) to share and participate in workshop writing, organize literary field trips and other events, and publish

+Waubonsee's literary magazine, Horizons.
+Creative writers in all genres of poetry, fiction, nonfiction, drama, lyrics and all other types of writing are welcome to join.
 Members are committed to improving each other's writing and increasing the presence of the written word on campus.
 Any student who wishes to participate in the publication of Horizons should consider joining this club.